When is a bet not a bet? A day at the Iran races

 But technically, he added, only the archery contestants and riders of the horses or camels in the races are permitted to bet.

-The way it works is that jockeys authorize the horse-racing committee to place bets for other people on their behalf.
+The way it works is that jockeys authorise the horse-racing committee to place bets for other people on their behalf.

 MASS APPEAL